Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 - Follow the [Responsible AI best practices](https://www.microsoft.com/en-us/ai/tools-practices).
 - Understand the [levels of access of your users and application](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/access-control-in-generative-ai-applications-with-azure/ba-p/3956408).

-## Chunking: why is it important for RAG and which strategies are implemented as part of this repo?
+## Chunking: Importance for RAG and strategies implemented as part of this repo

 Chunking is essential for managing large data sets, optimizing relevance, preserving context, integrating workflows, and enhancing the user experience.
-Check [How to chunk documents]((https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents)) for more information.
+See [How to chunk documents](https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents) for more information.

 These are the chunking strategy options you can choose from:
 - **Layout**: An AI approach to determine a good chunking strategy.